Best Online Bank

 Because of the cost savings achieved by banks through direct deposit transactions, some banks will offer incentives for customers to use direct deposit.
 They may offer reduced or waived maintenance fees or free ATM usage among other things.

 Charges Per Transaction

 Besides a monthly maintenance fee, your bank may charge you a fee for individual transactions such as check writing, transfers between accounts, checking balances, and using ATM’s.
 These can add up significantly per month.
 Also, remember that just because an account is offered as “Free Checking”, it may not be completely free from fees above certain levels or it may be conditionally free on maintaining a minimum account balance.

 Good online banking features are becoming more and more important for discerning customers these days.
 It saves on time, money, and on paper.
 However, your bank may charge you a monthly fee for these services, although many banks offer these for free.
 Also, verify that these services are being offered from a secure site.
-Read the fine print; do you understand what your protection or liability is if your online account is hacked?

 There are great opportunities to save and get great rates through virtual online banks.
 These banks can offer customers some advantages in lower fees or better rates, however, it’s important to evaluate how convenient or cost-effective these are if you need to conduct physical transactions.